 For a nonfiction lead magnet, you’ll also need a cover, but these will vary depending on what you offer.
 If you’re offering a single-page tip sheet, make sure the design is visually pleasing, clear, and easy to read.

 Step 4: Choose the Delivery System

-Once you’ve promised your readers something they want and they sign up, you must deliver your lead magnet to them.
+Once you’ve created a reader magnet your readers want and they sign up, you must deliver your lead magnet to them.
 There are several ways to deliver the digital prize.

 Link to a page on your website.